Brumbaugh leads Tulane against Louisiana after 33-point game - WTOP News

 Lafayette, Louisiana; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: Tulane visits Louisiana after Rowan Brumbaugh scored 33 points in Tulane’s 79-71 win over the Texas State Bobcats.
+BOTTOM LINE: Tulane faces Louisiana after Rowan Brumbaugh’s 33-point game in Tulane’s 79-71 victory against the Texas State Bobcats.

+Louisiana finished 5-12 at home last season while going 12-21 overall.
+The Ragin’ Cajuns allowed opponents to score 73.0 points per game and shoot 45.4% from the field last season.

-Tulane finished 13-7 in AAC action and 4-7 on the road last season.
+Tulane finished 19-15 overall last season while going 4-7 on the road.
 The Green Wave allowed opponents to score 70.4 points per game and shot 41.1% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.